GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

 * Option to display a default avatar for users who do not upload their own.

-* Can be extended with fel64's "Identicons" plugin to give users the option of displaying an identicon instead of uploading an image (becomes their 'default' avatar). http://bbpress.org/forums/topic/1027?replies=25#post-6759
+* Can be extended with fel64's "Identicons" plugin to give users the option of displaying an identicon instead of uploading an image (becomes their 'default' avatar).
+Identicons are currently a branch of this plugin.  http://bbpress.org/forums/topic/1027?replies=25#post-6759

 == Installation ==